Skip to main content

 • the volume of image and video generations

-• the availability and cost of one-off bundles if your limits run out
+• the availability and cost of one-time packages if limits run out

-If you have questions about specific terms or aren't sure what's included in your current plan, reach out to the support page.
-You can get details without speculation.
+If you have questions about specific terms or don't understand what's included in your current plan, contact the support page.
+There you can clarify details without guesswork.

 Mini Checklist for AI Cost Estimation

-• List the regular tasks you solve with AI.
+• Write down the regular tasks you solve with AI.

-• Categorize them by type: text requests, image generations, video generations.
+• Divide them by type: text requests, image generations, video generations.

-• Compare actual consumption with your plan's limits.
+• Compare actual consumption with your plan limits.

-• If limits run out early, check what they're being spent on.
+• If limits run out before the period ends, check what they are spent on.

-• If limits are not fully used, consider if your current plan fits.
+• If limits are not used, consider if the current plan suits you.

-Legal terms for use and data processing are described in the offer and privacy policy—it's worth reading before including sensitive data in your requests.
+Legal terms of use and data processing are described in the offer and privacy policy — it's useful to read them before including sensitive data in requests.

 Summary

-Estimating AI tool costs is not magic or a one-time audit.
+Estimating AI tool costs is not magic and not a one-time audit.
 It's a habit: understanding what and why you request, where limits are lost, and where you can be more precise with prompts.
 Without this, any "optimization" remains at the level of intuition rather than concrete observations.
-Start by writing down your tasks—it takes ten minutes, but gives clarity that's hard to achieve otherwise.
+Start by writing down your tasks—it will take ten minutes but give you clarity that is hard to obtain otherwise.